Common Information

 The core of the Python business logic development interface is the CoreRef

-handle.
-Developers can use this handle to call various capabilities of AimRT, such as logging, RPC, Channel, etc. For related information about the CoreRef
+handle, through which developers can call various capabilities of AimRT, such as logging, RPC, Channel, etc. For details about the CoreRef

-Unlike the Cpp interfaces, the Python deployment and runtime interfaces only support the App mode.
-For details, please refer to the Runtime Interface documentation.
+Unlike the C++ interfaces, the Python deployment and runtime interface only supports App mode.
+For details, please refer to the Runtime Interface document.

-In the Python interfaces, most handles are a type of reference with the following characteristics:
+In the Python interface, most handles are reference types with the following characteristics:

-These reference types are generally lightweight, and copying them does not incur significant overhead.
+These reference types are generally lightweight, and copying or passing them incurs little overhead.

 operator bool()

-to check if the reference is valid.When calling the interfaces provided by these reference types, if the reference is null, an exception will be thrown.
+to check whether the reference is valid.When calling the interfaces provided by such reference types, if the reference is empty, an exception will be thrown.

 AimRT Lifecycle and Interface Call Timing

-Refer to the Interface Overview.
-AimRT has three main phases during runtime:
+Refer to Interface Overview, AimRT has three main phases at runtime:

 Initialize phase